5GEVE/monitoring_dockerized_environment/deployments/5_two_kafka_brokers_with_subscriber_and_publisher_kubernetes/README.md

 ### 5. Configure the subscriber and run it with the new topic created by the DCM handler

 Execute the following commands to configure the pod and start consuming from the topic already created.
-Make sure to run the command in a separate terminal because the Python script will block it (close it with Ctrl+C when finishing).
+Make sure to run the command in a separate terminal because the NodeJS script will block it (close it with Ctrl+C when finishing).
 Moreover, make sure that you are selecting the correct combination of <broker_ip_and_port> and <rackId> arguments (you can read from both brokers, but you just need to include the correct values there).

 ```sh
 $ kubectl exec subscriber -- /bin/sh -c "echo '<kafka_pod_ip> france' | tee -a /etc/hosts > /dev/null"